David Hemmings: Hollywood

 Hemmings then moved to Hollywood.
-He played supporting roles in Man, Woman and Child (1983) and Airwolf (1984).
+He played supporting roles in Man, Woman and Child (1983) and the television series Airwolf (1984).

-He also worked extensively as a director of television programmes, including the action-adventure drama series Quantum Leap (e.g. the series’ premiere); the crime series Magnum, P.I. (in which he also played characters in several episodes); and two action-adventure series, The A-Team and Airwolf (in which he also played the role of Doctor Charles Henry Moffet, twisted creator of Airwolf, in the pilot and the second-season episode "Moffett's Ghost" – a typographical error by the studio's titles unit).
+He also worked extensively as a director of television programmes, including the action-adventure drama series Quantum Leap (e.g. the series’ premiere); the crime series Magnum, P.I. (in which he also played characters in several episodes); and two action-adventure series, The A-Team (in which he also played an uncredited cameo role in one of the episodes he directed), and Airwolf (in which he also played the role of Doctor Charles Henry Moffet, twisted creator of Airwolf, in the pilot and the second-season episode "Moffett's Ghost" – a typographical error by the studio's titles unit).
 He once joked "People thought I was dead.
 But I wasn't.
 I was just directing The A-Team."

 Hemmings also directed the puzzle-contest video Money Hunt: The Mystery of the Missing Link (1984).
 He directed (and acted in) the television film The Key to Rebecca (1985), an adaptation of Ken Follett's 1980 novel of the same name.
 He also briefly served as a producer on the NBC crime-drama television series Stingray.

 He directed the drama film Dark Horse (1992) and as an actor returned to the voyeuristic preoccupations of his Blowup character with a plum part as the Big Brother-esque villain in the series-three opener for the television horror anthology series Tales From the Crypt.